casper-network/docs-archive/dapp/erc20/prepare.md

-# Prepare
+# Preparation

-Before we start the developement lets prepare the repository first.
+Before we start development of an ERC20 contract, we'll first prepare the repository.
+The code will be organized into 3 separate crates: `logic`, `contract` and `tests`.

-The code will be devided into 3 crates: `logic`, `contract` and `tests`.
-Let's start with generating a new project and applying a few changes.
+We'll then start with generating a new project and applying a few changes as follows:

-Generate a new project using [Cargo CasperLabs](setup-of-rust-contract-sdk.html#cargo-casperlabs).
+1. Generate a new project using [cargo-casperLabs](setup-of-rust-contract-sdk.html#cargo-casperlabs).

 ```bash
 $ cargo casperlabs erc20-tutorial
 $ cd erc20-tutorial